 For starters, there’s two problems with how we think this should work.
 First, we try and do it on our own.
 Secondly, we think we should be unburdened immediately.
 1 John 5:16 says “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.”
 Confess to each other.
 Pray for each other.
 This is something we do with our support networks.
 Our Christian friends or our Bible study groups, or our trusted pastors.
 Not something we do on our own.
 This is burden we share

 And we will be healed.
 Not miraculously better.
-With those we trust and who share our burden, we pray for each other – which means its a process, its not instantaneous.
+We pray with those we trust and who share our burden – which means its a process, its not instantaneous.
 So expect this to take a while.
 But expect it to gradually get better.

-Where we do let the devil in, is when we think that we laid it before God, but we weren’t worthy of forgiveness.
-And when I say “let the devil in” I mean sinful.
-We may think we are being self-deprecating, but what we’re really doing (unintentionally) is rejecting God’s gift of his son.
+Where we do let the devil in, is when we think that we laid it before God, but the sin is still there, owning us in the the shame.
+Which must mean that we weren’t worthy of forgiveness.
+We may think we are being self-deprecating and humble, but what we’re really doing (unintentionally) is rejecting God’s gift of his son.
+So when I say “let the devil in” I mean, where we fall into sin.
 We are so worthy of forgiveness that God sacrificed his child for us.
 Let us not forget that.

 So what do we do?
 Because I don’t say all this to make us feel worse about ourselves.
 We can look to King David, who had done one of the worst things a human could possibly do.
 He saw Bathsheba (actually spied on her while she was taking a bath – see 2 Samuel 11:2) who was married to Uriah the Hittite.
 He slept with her/raped her (you can’t really tell from the text) and she falls pregnant.
 David tried to trick Uriah so that he will think the baby is his but Uriah is an honorable man and doesn’t walk into David’s trap.
 So David has Uriah sent to the most dangerous part of the war so he’ll be killed – which he was (2 Samuel 11:15).
 Then David marries Bathsheba (2 Samuel 11:27).